JamesVictor-O/Forescene/README.md

 1. **Discover Predictions**

-   - Scroll a TikTok-style feed of short videos.
+   - Scroll a TikTok-style feed of short videos/text.
    - Filter by categories: Sports, Crypto, Entertainment, Politics, etc.

 2. **Back Predictions or Predictors**

-   - Bet on specific predictions you believe in.
+   - Bet on specific predictions you believe in or against.
    - Or back entire predictor portfolios (trust the talent).

 3. **Trade Positions**